 Follow this trend by giving your client a shorter window to make the payment.
 7-10 working days is usually a good timeframe for clients of a small company.

 When you break your designer contract up into sizeable chunks, you're creating milestones.
 This may seem like a pointless extra step, but it can be very beneficial to contractors, especially when it's stated in the contract.
+This can be a little different for a graphic designer retainer agreement.

-Milestones answer your client's questions without them needing to be asked.
+Regardless, milestones answer your client's questions without them needing to be asked.
 It stops the need for incessant back and forth emails, confusion, and micromanaging the work.
 It also shows how professional you are and that you're capable of managing the project.

 You may find that many clients demand the project work be "work for hire."
 Essentially, this would grant your client full rights to your finished work.
 They'd be able to use it however they like, anytime and they wouldn't have to give you any credit.